twomice/com.joineryhq.profcond/README.md

 One of:
 * id: if the item being evaluated is a DOM element on the page.
 * selector: if the item being evaluated is a DOM element on the page.
 * variable: if the item being evaluated is a JavaScript variable.
+(See "Variables" for more information about the JavaScript variables defined by Profile Conditionals.)

 ### [subject-identifier]
 One of these, depending on the value of [subject-identifier-type]: